Getty Images brings catalog of 200 million stills to Amazon Echo Show and Echo Spot

 What good is a smart display without highly visual experiences to go along with it?
 Rounding out the Amazon Echo Show and Echo Spot’s offerings are built-in Prime Photos integration and video flash briefings, to name a few, plus third-party apps from the likes of Campbell’s, Starbucks, and Kayak.
 But more is always better, no?

 To that end, Getty Images today announced an “integration with Amazon” that’ll see the stock media agency’s library of sports, news, entertainment, archival, and creative photos “enhance” Alexa responses on Echo devices with screens.
+It’s currently live but limited to select questions, an Amazon spokesperson told VentureBeat, with expanded support to come over the next few weeks.

 “Our premier collection of editorial, creative, and archival content is a natural fit for Amazon’s Echo products, bringing best-in-class visuals to Echo users,” Peter Orlowsky, senior vice president of strategic development, said in a statement.
 “We are honored to unite with Echo’s screen-based products and to use our deep library of content to give Alexa her best look yet.”